-Why Social Media Is Important for Lawyers?
+Why Is Social Media Important for Lawyers?

-Find New Client
+Find New Clients

 Become a Recognizable Brand